Local Road Improvements

 Project scope

-The new two-lane bridge will be built to the north of the existing single-lane Cargeeg Bridge, which was constructed in 1938 and is to be preserved by the City of Gosnells to provide pedestrian and cyclist access.
+The new two-lane bridge is being built to the north of the existing single-lane Cargeeg Bridge, which was constructed in 1938, and is to be preserved by the City of Gosnells to provide pedestrian and cyclist access.

 Station Street will be realigned to tie-into the new bridge and a shared path will be constructed to link to Cargeeg Bridge, providing improved local pedestrian connectivity and safety.